TypeScript

 Supported Compilers

-5. No supported compiler, the import fails.
+If no supported compiler found, the import fails.

 ESBench only transforms TS files and does not process other types of imports.